eelkord/UofT_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/99924850/181996587-1a177a2b-19fb-4aa4-a657-a5acb29530be.png)

-As you can see the machine learning which had a higher accuracy score is the logistic regression Model
+As you can see the machine learning model which had a higher accuracy score is the logistic regression Model so we will be using the later to run our prediction analysis